 Next NextGEN Does Not Play Nice

-To their credit, Photocrati team tried to alleviate the problems and acknowledged that they had moved too fast and openly apologized to the community.
+To their credit, the Photocrati team tried to alleviate the problems and acknowledged that they had moved too fast and openly apologized to the community.
 That was a good step.
-I have even communicated with some of their support staff and they really tried to help resolve my problem, but in the end I was left hanging.
+I have even communicated with some of their support staff and they really tried to help resolve my problem, but in the end, I was left hanging.
 Here is a summary of the issues I have had with the “new and improved” NextGEN Gallery:

 - It crippled my image presentation plugin, Shadowbox JS, not in NextGEN alone but any other place where I used it

 - Some of my galleries started mysteriously disappearing, although there may be confounding factors there